IBM Cloud Docs

 3. Update version to the provider version that users need to use.

-Testing your customized deployable architecture
+Testing your deployable architecture

-Before you onboard your customized deployable architecture to a private catalog, test your customization and ensure that the architecture runs as intended.
+Before you onboard your deployable architecture to a private catalog, test your customization and ensure that the architecture runs as intended.
 To test your architecture with the Terraform command line, complete the following steps:

 1. After you customize the architecture, initialize the Terraform CLI.
 For more information, see Initializing Working Directories.